Complex CNN CSI Enhancer for Integrated Sensing and Communications: Introduction

 The main contributions of this paper are summarized as follows. \begin{itemize} \item[1.]
-We propose an ISAC complex CNN CSI enhancer that uses the complex-value computation layers to maintain the phase shift of complex-valued signal transfer instead of treating the imaginary and real parts of CSI as two isolated real values. { Furthermore, we integrate the FFT-based ISAC transform modules into the complex CNN structure, which can transform the CSI data from the original domain into the sparse delay-angle domain.
-The CSI in the delay-angle domain is analog to the radar image, which can be well-processed by CNN to extract useful feature images.} The loss descending speed and generalization performance of CNN benefit from these settings.
+We propose an ISAC complex CNN CSI enhancer that uses the complex-valued computation layers to maintain the phase information of complex-valued signal transmission instead of treating the imaginary and real parts of CSI as two isolated real values.
+Furthermore, we integrate the FFT-based ISAC transform modules into the complex CNN structure, which can transform the CSI from the original domain into the sparse angle-delay domain.
+The CSI in the delay-angle domain is similar to the heatmap image, which can be well-processed by CNN to extract useful feature maps.
+The loss descending speed and generalization performance of CNN benefit from these settings.

 \item[2.]
-We propose to use the CSI estimates enhanced by the ISAC complex CNN CSI enhancer for both communication demodulation and sensing.
-The BER of communication demodulation using the enhanced CSI approaches with the perfect CSI, and the sensing estimation MSEs are significantly lower than those based on the initially estimated CSI.
+Since the accuracy of AoA estimation based on the enhanced CSI estimates is significantly improved, we introduce a spatial filter to separate the CSIs of individual channel paths according to their AoA estimates, then estimate the propagation delay for each path and demodulate the communication signals simultaneously.

 \item[3.]
-We propose a biased FFT-based sensing method for range estimation, which first actively adds known bias phase shift terms to the CSI estimates to generate multiple biased sensing results obtained by simple FFT-based sensing method, and finally obtain the mean value of all the biased sensing results as the ultimate sensing result.
-We prove that the error of the average of all the debiased sensing results is always lower than the FFT-based sensing result obtained from the original CSI estimate. \end{itemize}
+We propose a biased FFT-based sensing method for improved range estimation.
+This method first actively adds known biasing phase shift terms to the CSI estimates to generate multiple biased sensing results via the FFT-based sensing, and then obtain the improved estimation via the mean of all debiased results.
+We prove that the average sensing error of the proposed method is always lower than that achieved by using the FFT-based sensing method. \end{itemize}

+We provide extensive simulation results, which verify that the CSI estimation accuracy can be remarkably improved by the proposed ISAC complex CNN enhancer such that the bit error rate (BER) of communication demodulation and the accuracy of sensing can also be improved significantly.

 The remaining parts of this paper are organized as follows.
-In section \ref{sec:system-model}, we describe the system model and basic methods in the ISAC system.
+In Section \ref{sec:system-model}, we describe the system model and basic methods in the ISAC system.
 Section \ref{sec:ISAC_CNN_processing} introduces the ISAC complex CNN CSI enhancer in detail.
 Section \ref{sec:ISAC_processing} introduces the AoA and range estimation method based on the enhanced CSI estimates.
-In section \ref{sec:Simulation}, the simulation results are presented.
+In Section \ref{sec:Simulation}, the simulation results are presented.
 Section \ref{sec:conclusion} concludes this paper.